The Seismic Wavefield Common Task Framework: Conclusion

 \section{Conclusion}

 CTFs have been critical to the tremendous advancements in the big three ML fields of computer vision, natural language processing, and reinforcement learning.
 They have been proven to be catalysts for key model advancements by providing a clear objective measurement in a competitive environment.
-This work marks the beginning of incubating a similar environment in seismology by providing challenging datasets and an objective quantification of model performance on diverse tasks.
-Our aim is to use our platform to evaluate the state-of-the-art methods and their usefulness in seismology as well as fostering an environment where novel methods are developed that excel for specific problem classes.
+This work marks the beginning of incubating a similar environment in seismology by providing a challenging dataset and an objective quantification of model performance on tasks that are notoriously challenging.
+Our aim is to use our platform to evaluate the current state of methods and their usefulness in seismology as well as fostering an environment where novel methods are developed that excel for specific problem classes.

 In this work, we introduce the Seismic Wavefield CTF, which quantifies the performance of modeling approaches on an amalgam of diverse tasks in seismology.
-As a first step, we provide the challenging global seismic and distributed acoustic sensing wavefield datasets and evaluate 17 different models on the data to understand the usefulness of current ML models in forecasting, state reconstruction, and parametric variability.
+As a first step, we provide the challenging global seismic wavefields dataset and evaluate 18 different models on the data to understand the usefulness of current ML models in forecasting, state reconstruction, and parametric variability.
 Our work demonstrates that the current state of ML is far behind any meaningful use on challenging seismic datasets.
 We hope to inspire researchers and engineers to identify and develop models that will advance the current modeling capabilities of seismic wavefields, ultimately leading to more accurate and reliable tools for earthquake science and subsurface characterization.
 By establishing a CTF, we aim to shift the research focus from incremental improvements on simplified problems to substantive breakthroughs on complex, realistic challenges.
 The CTF is designed to be a living framework, with plans to expand the datasets and tasks to continuously push the boundaries of what is possible in computational seismology.